-The 47 members of the Methane Guiding Principles are committed to work on reducing methane emissions from the oil and gas industry by developing and sharing tools and guidance on measurement, monitoring and mitigation.
+The 47 members of Methane Guiding Principles are committed to working on reducing methane emissions from the oil and gas industry by developing and sharing tools and guidance on measurement, monitoring and mitigation.

-So, it was positive to see that reducing methane emissions was high on the agenda at COP27 with US President Joe Biden referring to it as a “climate gamechanger” at a headline event.
-This and a number of other events at COP27 highlighted the stronger commitments to action at both government and international level, helping to complement the work already begun at the industry level.
+It was positive to see that reducing methane emissions was high on the agenda at COP27 with US President Joe Biden referring to it as a “climate game-changer” at a headline event.
+This and a number of other events at COP27 highlighted the stronger commitments to action at both government and international levels, helping to complement the work already begun at the industry level.

 Some of the government and international commitments include:

 - President Biden announced plans to tighten methane emissions regulations that include over $20 billion in new investments to tackle methane emissions and a crackdown on flaring and leaks.

 - The US, EU, Japan, Canada, Norway, Singapore and the UK committed to reducing methane emissions from oil and gas production by reducing avoidable routine flaring, venting and leakage.